Judge allows a second accuser to testify at Cosby sex assault trial

 Constand worked with the women's basketball team at Temple University, where Cosby, a university alumnus, befriended her.
 She says Cosby drugged her and sexually assaulted her when she visited him at his home in Pennsylvania.
 Cosby says the encounter was consensual.

-Montgomery County prosecutors had asked in December to have up to 13 other women who have accused Cosby speak at the trial as "evidence of prior bad acts," arguing it showed a pattern of behaviour.
-Cosby's defence lawyers fought the request, calling it a "bandwagon" of uncorroborated accounts.
+Montgomery County prosecutors had asked in December to have up to 13 other women who have accused Cosby speak at the trial as "evidence of prior bad acts," arguing it showed a pattern of behavior.
+Cosby's defense lawyers fought the request, calling it a "bandwagon" of uncorroborated accounts.

 Judge Steven O'Neill of the county's Court of Common Pleas ruled that only the woman identified as Prior Alleged Victim Six should testify.